-- The Single Audit report included in this packet has the same results as the draft presented by Mr. Josh Findlay from Forvis Mazars at the November BOH meeting. - The final OMB compliance supplement has since been issued and resulted in no changes to the draft previously presented. - The Single Audit report has an unmodified or "clean" opinion (no findings). - The Single Audit report (draft) is included in the packet along with the finalized and signed financial statement audit report previously accepted by the BOH. - Total federal expenditures included in the Schedule of Expenditures of Federal Awards is \$45,423,500. - Mr. Findlay's presentation in November covered the required communications from the auditors.
+- The Single Audit report included in this packet has the same results as the draft presented by Mr. Josh Findlay from Forvis Mazars at the November Board of Health (BOH) and December SNCHC meetings. - The final OMB compliance supplement has since been issued and resulted in no changes to the draft previously presented. - The Single Audit report has an unmodified or "clean" opinion (no findings). - The final Single Audit report is included in the packet along with the finalized and signed financial statement audit report previously accepted by the BOH and SNCHC boards. - The BOH accepted the Single Audit on January 22, 2026 and it was issued. - Total federal expenditures included in the Schedule of Expenditures of Federal Awards is \$45,423,500. - Mr. Findlay's presentation in November covered the required communications from the auditors.